A. C. Graham

 Angus Charles Graham, FBA (8 July 1919 – 26 March 1991) was a Welsh scholar and sinologist who was professor of classical Chinese at the School of Oriental and African Studies, University of London.

 He was born in Penarth, Glamorgan, Wales to Charles Harold and Mabelle Graham, the elder of two children.
 His father was originally a coal merchant who moved to Malaya to start a rubber plantation, and died in 1928 of malaria.
 Graham attended Ellesmore College, Shropshire, 1932–1937, and went on to read Theology at Corpus Christi College, Oxford (graduating in 1940), and Chinese at the School of Oriental and African Studies (SOAS), University of London (graduating in 1949).
-In 1950 he was appointed Lecturer in Classical Chinese at SOAS, promoted to Professor in 1971, and to Professor Emeritus after his retirement in 1984.
+In 1950 he was appointed lecturer in Classical Chinese at SOAS, promoted to professor in 1971, and to professor emeritus after his retirement in 1984.
 He lived in Borehamwood.

-He also held visiting positions at Hong Kong University, Yale, the University of Michigan, the Society of Humanities at Cornell, the Institute of East Asian Philosophies in Singapore, National Tsing Hua University in Taiwan, Brown University, and the University of Hawaii.
+He also held visiting positions at Hong Kong University, Yale University, the University of Michigan, the Society of Humanities at Cornell University, the Institute of East Asian Philosophies in Singapore, National Tsing Hua University in Taiwan, Brown University, and the University of Hawaiʻi.
 He was elected a Fellow of the British Academy in 1981.